dcreager/dcreager.net/_posts/2009-08-06-subprocess-communicate-drawbacks.markdown

 your parent process might be trying to write some data into the `stdin` pipe, to send some information into the subprocess.
-The subprocess, on the other hand, is trying to write some data into the `stdout` pipe, to send some infomration back out to the parent process.
+The subprocess, on the other hand, is trying to write some data into the `stdout` pipe, to send some information back out to the parent process.
 If the `stdout` pipe's buffer is full, then the subprocess will block trying write into the pipe; it won't be able to proceed until the parent process has read some data from the `stdout` pipe,